-One of the most touching comments I have received from a customer who was visiting the First World War battlefields in France, and he remarked that with the strap I had supplied I will be able to wear my grandfather's watch at the very spot where he went 'over the top' on the Somme in 1916.
+One of the most touching comments I received was from a customer who was visiting the First World War battlefields in France.
+He remarked that with the strap I had supplied I will be able to wear my grandfather's watch at the very spot where he went 'over the top' on the Somme in 1916.
 A sobering reminder of the historical events and individual human experiences and tragedies which many of these watches have witnessed.
 If you have a watch like this, remember that it is a piece of history and please take good care of it.
 You might even use it as the focus of a family history project and document the history of your ancestor to pass on to future generations.

-Period Replica Buckles in Sterling Silver
+Period Replica Buckles

-To further improve the authenticity of my replica Great War straps I am now offering them with hand made solid sterling silver (925) reproduction buckles.
-Silver is a beautiful material that takes a lustrous high polish.
-If your watch has a silver case, a strap with a steel or chrome buckle doesn't do it justice, you really need one of my straps with a sterling silver buckle, and one of my polishing cloths too!
+Silver and gold are beautiful materials that takes a lustrous high polish.
+If your watch has a gold or silver case, a strap with a base metal buckle doesn't do it justice, you really need one of my straps with a sterling silver or gold buckle buckle, and one of my polishing cloths too!

 Antiquarian Horological Society